 Yes.
-Residents of the city of Hopewell can turn in their animals on Thursday mornings between the hours of 7AM – 8AM.
+Residents of the city of Hopewell can turn in their animals Monday-Friday by appointment only.
 Owners of any animal being turned in are asked to provide vet records of the animal(s).
 Owners are also asked to bring a current identification showing proof of residence in the City of Hopewell.

 When do I get my dog or cat rabies a shot?